ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 ---

-  * <a name="empty-descriptor-methods"></a>
-    **defining unused descriptor methods**
+*  **Defining unused descriptor methods**

+      - Careful with copy/paste from [prepared skeletons][descriptor-skeleton].
-      - over-relying on copy-pasting from [prepared skeletons][descriptor-skeleton] can lead to unused callback skeleton leftovers
+      - You might retain unused callback skeleton leftovers.
-      - for example, if the `Update` method is not required, then do not define the method.
-There is no value in retaining the method, even if empty, in the code
+      - For example, if you do not require the `Update` method, then do not define it.
+Retaining the method in your code, even if emtpy, adds no value.
-      - descriptors are defined as structures and not as interfaces.
-This allows unused methods to remain undefined, rather than defined and empty
+      - Note that descriptors are defined as structures, and not as interfaces.
+      - Unused methods remain undefined, rather than defined and empty.

 ---

-  * <a name="empty-retrieve"></a>
-    **using unsupported `Retrieve` to return empty set of values**
+*  **Using unsupported `Retrieve` to return empty set of values**

-      - if the `Retrieve` operation is not supported by SB for a particular value type, then leave the callback undefined in the descriptor
+      - Do not define the `Retrieve` callback in your descriptor, if the SB does not support this operation for a particular value type.
-      - KV Scheduler skips refresh for values which cannot be retrieved (undefined `Retrieve`).
-It assumes that what has been set through previous transactions corresponds with current SB state
+      - KV Scheduler skips refresh for these values.
+      - KV Scheduler assumes value state set through previous transactions corresponds with current SB state.
-      - if instead, `Retrieve` always returns an empty set of values, then the KV Scheduler will re-create every value defined by NB with each resync under the belief the values are missing.
-This could result in duplicate-value errors
+      - If your `Retrieve` callback always returns an empty value set, then the KV Scheduler re-creates each NB-defined value, with each resync.
+KV Scheduler believes the values are missing.
+      - You could encounter duplicate value errors.

 ---

-  * <a name="manipulating-with-derived"></a>
-    **manipulating (derived) value attributes**
+*  **Manipulating (derived) value attributes**

-      - value attribute derived into a separate key-value pair and handled by CRUD operations of another descriptor, can be imagined as a slice of the original value that was "split off".
-An implicit dependency on its original value remains, but should no longer be considered as a part of it
+      - If you have a value attribute derived into a separate key-value pair, and handled by CRUD operations of another descriptor, you should think of this value attribute as a slice carved out from the original value.
+      - An implicit dependency on its original value remains.
+However, this value is no longer a part of the original value.
-      - for example, [if we define a separate derived value for every IP address to be assigned to an interface][derived-if-img], and a separate descriptor which implements these assignments (i.e. `Create` = add IP, `Delete` = unassign IP, etc.), then the descriptor for interfaces should no longer:
+      - For example, [if you define a separate derived value for every IP address to assign to an interface][derived-if-img], and a separate descriptor which implements these assignments (i.e. `Create` = add IP, `Delete` = unassign IP, etc.), then the interfaces descriptor should no longer:
          - consider IP addresses when comparing interfaces in `ValueComparator`
-         - (un)assign IP addresses in `Create`/`Update`/`Delete`
+         - Assign or unassign IP addresses in `Create`/`Update`/`Delete` operations.
-         - consider IP addresses for interface dependencies
+         - Consider IP addresses for interface dependencies

 ---

-  * <a name="retrieve-derived"></a>
-    **implementing Retrieve method for descriptor with only derived values in the scope**
+* **Implementing a Retrieve method for a descriptor with only derived values in scope**
+      - You should never return derived values using a `Retrieve` operation.
-      - derived values should never be Retrieved directly (returned by `Retrieve`), but only returned by `DerivedValues()` of the descriptor with retrieved parent values
+      - Instead, use the `DerivedValues()` callback of the descriptor with retrieved parent values.

 ---

-  * <a name="obtained-without-retrieve"></a>
-    **not implementing Retrieve() method for values announced to the KV Scheduler as `OBTAINED` via notifications**
+* **Not implementing a Retrieve() method for values announced to the KV Scheduler as `OBTAINED` via notifications**

-      - note that  `OBTAINED` values need to be refreshed, even though they are not touched by resync
+      - Note you must refresh `OBTAINED` values, even if resync does not touch them.
-      - this is because NB-defined values may depend on `OBTAINED` values.
-The KV Scheduler needs to know their state to determine if the dependencies are satisfied and plan the resync accordingly
+      - You may have NB-defined values that depend on `OBTAINED` values.
+The KV Scheduler must know their state to determine if the dependencies are satisfied, and plan the resync.

 ---

-  * <a name="blocking-crud"></a>
-    **sleeping/blocking inside descriptor methods**
+* **Sleeping/blocking inside descriptor methods**

-     - transaction processing is synchronous.
-Sleeping inside a CRUD method would not only delay the remaining operations of the transactions, but other queued transactions as well
+     - Transaction processing is synchronous.
+Sleeping inside a CRUD method delays remaining transaction operations, and queued transactions.
-     - if a CRUD operation needs to wait for "something", then express that "something" as a separate key-value pair and add it into the list of dependencies.
-When it becomes available, send notifications using `KVScheduler.PushSBNotification()` and the KV Scheduler will automatically apply pending operations ready for execution
+     - If you have a CRUD operation that wait for "something", then you should define that "something" as a separate key-value pair, and add it to the dependencies list.
+     - When it becomes available, send notifications using `KVScheduler.PushSBNotification()`.
+The KV Scheduler will automatically apply pending operations ready for execution.
-     - in other words, do not hide dependencies inside CRUD operations.
-Instead, use the framework to express them in a way that is visible to the scheduling algorithm
+     - Do not hide dependencies inside CRUD operations.

 ---

-  * <a name="metadata-map-with-write"></a>
-    **exposing metadata map with write access**
+* **Exposing metadata map with write access**

+     - KV Scheduler owns and maintains metadata maps.
+     - Descriptors do not create custom metadata maps.
-      - KV Scheduler is the owner of metadata maps, making sure they are current.
-This is why custom metadata maps are not created by descriptors, but instead given to the KV Scheduler in the form of factories (`KVDescriptor.MetadataMapFactory`)
+     - Descriptors convey custom metadata maps to the KV Scheduler as factories `KVDescriptor.MetadataMapFactory`.
-      - maps retrieved from the KV Scheduler using `KVScheduler.GetMetadataMap()` should remain read-only, and exposed to other plugins
+      - Maps retrieved from the KV Scheduler using `KVScheduler.GetMetadataMap()` should remain read-only, and exposed to other plugins.

 ---